chaqmoq/chaqmoq/README.md

 chaqmoq run -e staging
 ```

 If no environment is specified it defaults to `development`.
+The app listens on port **8080** by default — open `http://localhost:8080` once it starts.
 The CLI also handles `SIGTERM` and `SIGINT` gracefully, releasing port 8080 on shutdown.

 ### Open in Xcode